Anderson County, Texas

 Anderson County is a county in the U.S. state of Texas.
 Located within East Texas, its county seat is Palestine.
 As of the 2020 United States census, the population of Anderson County was 57,922.
 Anderson County comprises the Palestine micropolitan statistical area.
-Anderson County was organized in 1846, and was named for Kenneth Lewis Anderson (1805-1845), the last vice president of the Republic of Texas.
+Anderson County was organized in 1846, and was named after Kenneth Lewis Anderson (1805–1845), the last vice president of the Republic of Texas.

 History

 Native Americans

 Native Americans friendly to the settlers resided in East Texas before the Kiowa, Kickapoo, Kichai, Apache, and Comanche relocated to the territory.
 These tribes hunted, farmed the land, and were adept traders.
 By 1772, they had settled on the Brazos at Waco and on the Trinity upstream from present Palestine.
 The Tawakoni branch of Wichita Indians originated north of Texas, but migrated south into East Texas.
 From 1843 onward, the Tawakoni were part of treaties made by both the Republic of Texas and the United States.

 On May 19, 1836, an alliance of Comanche, Kiowa, Caddo, and Wichita attacked Fort Parker (Limestone County), killing and taking settlers captive.
 The survivors escaped to Fort Houston, which had been erected in Anderson County in 1835 as protection against Indians.
 Some early residents of Anderson County were related to Cynthia Ann Parker, who was among the captives.

 In October 1838, Gen. Thomas Jefferson Rusk conducted a raid against hostile Indians at Kickapoo, near Frankston.
 This ended the engagements with the Indians in East Texas for that year.